 Australian sculptor Ron Mueck thinks big.
 And his sculpture Big Man, sitting in a corner of the Smithsonian’s Hirshhorn Museum and Sculpture in Washington, D.C., is a very big result of that thinking.

-Naked, overweight, grumpy, an ungainly Goliath, Untitled (Big Man)—on view on the museum’s third floor—is easily the most startling and unexpected piece of art in the entire museum, rising seven feet from the floor even sitting down.
+Naked, overweight, grumpy, an ungainly Goliath, Untitled (Big Man) is easily the most startling and unexpected piece of art in the entire museum, rising seven feet from the floor even sitting down.

 He is a combination of crowd pleaser and crowd pauser, a startling example of Mueck’s hyperrealistic style.